Prajnananda Mahathera

 Prajnananda Mahathera is a socially engaged Buddhist monk in Chittagong Hill Tracts (CHT) of Bangladesh.

 Early life

 Prajnananda Mahathera was born on 1 February 1952 at Babuchara Village under Dighinala Upazila in Khagrachari district of present-day Bangladesh.
 His family name is Balendra Dev Chakma.
 His father's name was Narendra Lal Chakma and his mother's name is Indrapati Chakma.
 Mahathera is the youngest of their 4 sons.
-His father passed away when he was one year old.
+His father died when he was one year old.
 Mahathera's family was difficult, however, he persuaded to succeed in study.
 He became teacher in his village after passing class five to support his family's finance.

 Education

 Mahathera completed his primary education at a primary school in his village.
 After completion of his primary education his family was unable to continue his education due to poverty.
 He continued his education with some money he earned by tutoring small children near to his home.
 Thus he completed his Junior School Certificate.
 In 1965, at the age of 17 he went to Parbatya Chattal Bouddha Anath Ashram (Chittagong Hill Tracts Buddhist Orphanage) at Boalkhali, Dighinala built and managed by its Chief Abbot Jnanashree Mahathera.
 During his stay at this orphanage he completed his Secondary School Certificate examination from Dighinala High School in 1968.
 In the same year he ordained higher ordination as Bhikkhu.

 In 1969, he went to Mirzapur Shantidam Vihara in Chittagong for higher education.
 He studied his Higher Secondary School Certificate at Nazirhat Degree College and then Hathazari College from where he successfully completed his HSC degree in 1972.
 In 1977 and 1978 he successfully completed his BA(Hons) and MA in Bengali Literature from the University of Chittagong.
 He also did M.A. in Pali Literature from the Dhaka University in 1980.